phoenixsheppard28/Renewable_Suitability_Predictor/README.md

 This package requires that you sign up for an API key at https://developer.nrel.gov/signup/.
 API rates and limits specified in the NREL documentation apply

-To start, install the module with
+To start, install the module

 ```sh
 pip install Renewable-Suitability-Predictor
 ```

-Then import it with
+Then import it
 ```python
 import Renwable-Suitability-Predictor as rsp
 ```